Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

 objects when its call chunks are evaluated.

-Both `CallChunkCallingIterator` and `CallChunkChainingIterator` objects have a `.current_callable` attribute that will be assigned to a callable object if a call chunk call fails, otherwise `None`.
+Both `CallChunkCallingIterator` and `CallChunkChainingIterator` objects have a `.current_callable` property that will be assigned a callable object if a call chunk call fails during iteration, otherwise it is `None`.

-The `CallChunkChainingIterator` object also has a `.current_iterator` attribute which contains an iterator that may be populated if the main iterator was interrupted.
+The `CallChunkChainingIterator` object also has a `.current_iterator` property which contains an iterator that may be populated if the main iterator was interrupted.